informalsystems/hermes/guide/src/tutorials/index.md

 - **[More Local Chains](./more-chains/index.md)**
     * Learn how to relay on an arbitrary topology of more than two chains.
 - **[Relaying in production](./production/index.md)**
-    * Learn how to setup, configure and run `hermes` on IBC-enabled chains in production.
+    * Learn how to set up, configure and run `hermes` on IBC-enabled chains in production.
 - **[Run multiple instances](./concurrent/index.md)**
     * Learn how to run multiple instances of `hermes` for a fine-grained control over your relayer.